What Is Zero Carbon Guildford Doing?

 This is clearly a HUGE challenge, and effectively impossible unless we all work to engage as many of our fellow residents as possible.

-We recognise that we can only succeed against existential threats - such as the climate and ecological emergency - if we work across political divides, viewing threats of an existential nature as a shared problem, which must be faced together, as a community.
+We recognise that we can only succeed against existential threats - such as climate change and ecological collapse - if we work across political divides, viewing threats of an existential nature as a shared problem, which must be faced together, as a community.

 Once we acknowledge this, the diversity of our communities becomes a strength, allowing us to reach a powerful consensus which keeps fairness at its heart, protects the most vulnerable in our community, and allows us to view our differences as a crucial aspect in delivering projects and policy that help us survive - and even thrive - as a strong, resilient community, even when faced with global scale crises.